Phase 3 | Interventions to Manage the Risks

 The risk assessment should be the ongoing blueprint for managing the risk within the organisation.
 For any risks you identify, you should have a plan to rectify them.
 Some of those risks will require active interventions by the organisation.

-Examples of interventions could include the following:
+Interventions could include the following:

-- Vehicle checks – documentation, walkaround checks, MOT’s and defect reporting
+Vehicle Checks – documentation, walkaround checks, MOT’s and defect reporting

-Communicate the action plan and interventions to relevant stakeholder groups both within and outside the organisation, such as suppliers or consultants.
+Communications – communicate the action plan and interventions to relevant stakeholder groups both within and outside the organisation, such as suppliers or consultants.

 Share information regarding the progress of activities with the entire organisation to harness a culture of fleet risk reduction.
 Also, ask for support with messages from senior management.
 Finally, make reporting available to the workforce to demonstrate the impact actions have made on the organisation and the benefits attached.